MY STORY

 Pamela, a leader and a visionary following God's call to inspire those affected by chronic illness, mental illness, and chronic pain, believes that every precious life impacted by illness is both vital and purposed.

 Pamela is a wife of more than 35 years, the mom of three married children, and a grandma of six.
-She is diagnosed with Ehlers-Danlos, chronic migraines, and many other chronic conditions.
-She enjoys baking sourdough bread, hot tea, being outdoors, and reading (almost always more than one book at a time).
+She is diagnosed with chronic migraines and other chronic conditions.
+She enjoys baking sourdough bread and chocolate chip cookies, drinking hot tea, being outdoors, and reading (almost always more than one book at a time).